gstvds/ShopApp/README.md

 By default, fetch will send a get request, but to store data firebase wants a post request.
 To send that we need to pass a second argument to fetch which is a js object with the method (in this case, 'POST' method)

+### Authentication with Firebase

+Firebase has authentication built in.
+We go to Develop -> Authentication -> Set up sign-in method -> Email/Password -> Enable.
+With that we can create users or log them in.

+To learn more about firebase auth api, go to https://firebase.google.com/docs/reference/rest/auth.

+To get the API_KEY, go to the Gear -> Project Settings

 ## Pull to Refresh

 When working with FlatList, we can use a prop called onRefresh to add a pull to refresh.
 It receives a function that should refresh our screen.
 By adding this prop we should also add refreshing, a prop that points to a state that says if we are refreshing or not.